Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Results

 As a last step, we bring the Hamiltonian in Eq. \eqref{e:H_eff^pol} into a more familiar form by expressing it in terms of an effective $g$-matrix.
 We recall that the quantities $\Delta_1$ and $\mathbf{w}_j$ depend linearly on the magnetic field $\mathbf{B}$ via the Zeeman Hamiltonian $\hat{H}_\text{Zee}$.
 An additional dependence on the orientation of the magnetic field comes from the mixing angles $\theta_1$ and $\phi_1$ introduced in Eqs. \eqref{e:m_plus} and \eqref{e:m_minus}, appearing in the states $\ket{1_\pm}$ used in the definition of $\mathbf{w}_j$.
 This further dependence is removed by transforming the Pauli operators back to the basis $\{\ket{1},\ket{\bar{1}}\}$ via a three-dimensional rotation $\bm{\sigma} = \mathbf{R}_{\theta_1,\phi_1} \cdot \bm{\sigma}''$.
 Finally, we obtain

 for appropriately defined electronic and single-mode vibronic $g$-matrices $\mathbf{g}^\text{el}$ and $\mathbf{g}^\text{vib}_j$.
-These are directly related to the electronic splitting term $\Delta_1$ and to the vibronic corrections described by $\mathbf{w}_j$ in Eq. \eqref{e:H_eff^pol}, respectively (see Section \ref{ss:hamiltonian_derivation} for a thorough derivation).
-The main advantage of representing the ground Kramers doublet with an effective spin one-half Hamiltonian is that it provides a conceptually simple foundation for studying low-temperature magnetic behaviour of the complex, confining all microscopic details, including vibronic effects, to an effective $g$-matrix.
+These are directly related to the electronic splitting term $\Delta_1$ and to the vibronic corrections described by $\mathbf{w}_j$ in Eq. \eqref{e:H_eff^pol}, respectively (see Supplementary Note~2 for a thorough derivation).
+The main advantage of representing the ground Kramers doublet with an effective spin one-half Hamiltonian is that it provides a conceptually simple foundation for studying low-temperature magnetic behaviour of the SMM, confining all microscopic details, including vibronic effects, to an effective $g$-matrix.